 Mushrooms are an ingredient used by trained chefs and home cooks worldwide.
 Although most of us are only familiar with the varieties of mushrooms we find in our local supermarket, it is estimated that the mushroom population of the world consists of approximately 14,000 different species.
-This is excellent news for cooks everywhere but terrible news for our curious dogs.
+This is excellent news for cooks everywhere but terrible news for our curious dogs.,

 Why Are Mushrooms Dangerous to Dogs

-In addition to blindly eating whatever smells delicious to them, diagnosis of the actual mushroom ingested can be quite tricky.
-As mushrooms of all varieties can grow practically everywhere, the likelihood that you can distinguish which mushroom your dog ate is very unlikely.
+In addition to blindly eating whatever smells delicious to them, the diagnosis of the actual mushroom ingested can be quite tricky.
+As mushrooms of all varieties can grow practically everywhere, the likelihood that you can distinguish which mushroom your dog ate is very low.
 Many people pick a random mushroom from the yard to bring to the veterinarian, but the culprit could be an entirely different variety altogether.

 Common Dangerous Varieties